talissafloriani/talissafloriani.github.io/about.md

 ---
 Hello there!

-My name is Talissa Floriani, I'm an agronomist passionate for plants and genes.
-I got my degree in Agronomy from Santa Catarina State University (UDESC) and my senior year from University of California Davis (UCD).
-I'm currently a master's student in Genetics and Plant Breeding at the University of Sao Paulo (USP).
+My name is Talissa Floriani; I'm a PhD student passionate about plants and genes.
+I earned my bachelor's degree in Agronomy from Santa Catarina State University (UDESC) and completed my senior year at the University of California, Davis (UCD), in the Gepts Lab.
+I defended my Master's degree in Genetics and Plant Breeding from the University of São Paulo's "Luiz de Queiroz" College of Agriculture, with a FAPESP thematic project on common beans at the Statistical Genetics Laboratory.
+Currently, I'm a Graduate Research Assistant at the University of Illinois at Urbana-Champaign, Department of Crop Sciences, with Professor Alex Lipka as my Principal Investigator.
+My work is related to genetics and plant breeding, with a focus on statistical genomics and machine learning analysis in sorghum.

-I'm funny, new to data analysis by Rstudio, I speak Portuguese as well as English and a little bit of Spanish.
-I'm a super fan of rock, pizza and a coffee addict.
-Here we are going to discuss about science, hobbies, tips, codes and other things.
+During my free time, I enjoy outdoor activities, such as running or rowing, and indoors, I love to paint and create new things.
+I'm a super fan of rock, pizza, and coffee.
+Here, we will discuss science, hobbies, tips, codes, and other topics.

-See ya! :)
+Enjoy! :)